 Installatron Fast Update enables providers to deploy a local Installatron data mirror, enabling Installatron to be installed and updated through the local network instead of through the traditional Internet.
 In the event a Fast Update server is offline, out of sync, or missing a file, servers will automatically fallback to updating through the Internet.
 Fast Update saves bandwidth, increases update speed, and is fully redundant.
 To deploy an Installatron Fast Update server please follow the below instructions.

-To setup Installatron Fast Update: provision a small server or VPS with CentOS 6 (or newer) and 128MB dedicated memory (or more depending on the number of servers using the data mirror).
-The recommended disk quota is 30GB for 'mini' mode and 100GB for 'full' mode to allow for growth without continually upping the quota.
+To setup Installatron Fast Update: provision a small server or VPS with CentOS 6+ (or similar) and 512MB dedicated memory (or more depending on the number of servers using the data mirror).
+The recommended disk quota is 60GB for 'mini' mode and 160GB for 'full' mode to allow for growth without continually having to increase the quota.
 This server can be configured to only accept incoming connections from within your network.
 Note that in general Fast Update servers are extremely lightweight; if only a couple hundred servers will be using the Fast Update server, it's feasible to use an account on an existing shared hosting server instead of a dedicated server/VPS.

 Once the bare server is provisioned, no control panel software must be installed, however using control panel software may save some management time in the long run.
-To set up a Fast Update server without a control panel, execute the below command from the server's SSH root command prompt.
+To set up a Fast Update server on a CentOS server without control panel software, execute the below command from the server's SSH root command prompt.
 Skip this section if a control panel will be used instead.

 yum install httpd php php-gd